jungsukKo/SAnimationSystem/README.md

 ```

 # Background concept
 Animator is composed of a system called Playable and you can directly control this by making PlayableBehavior and Built-in Playable nodes.
 This system simply gives you methods to control animator like animation component.
 The system has 1 mixer to control animation between layers.
-Each layer has a mixer to crossfade A from B
+Each layer has a mixer to crossfade A to B
 * More info https://docs.unity3d.com/Manual/Playables.html

 # Additional